 Thanks for printing!
 Don't forget to come back to Meriwether & Tharp, LLC for fresh articles!

 In Georgia, legal custody of a child is a determination as to which parent will have the authority to make major decisions concerning the child or children involved.
 Legal custody may either be granted to one parent or may be granted to both parents in a joint legal custody arrangement.
+Notably, legal custody does NOT relate to how actual physical time with the child is split between each parent.
+Instead, time with the child is determined by physical custody.
+To learn more about physical custody, click "Learn about Physical Custody" below.

 Core Concepts behind Legal Custody